-Although many systems fall into the broad definition of BIM-a "system into which data can be tagged with a reference and stored indefinitely to be retrieved later by reference"-the nature of BIM in Revit Architecture facilitates the transfer of this information from one database format to another.
-Revit Architecture allows you to export information contained in the model into various formats depending on the information you want to convey.
+Although many systems can be broadly defined as a BIM application-a system into which data can be tagged with a reference and stored indefinitely to be retrieved later by reference-Revit Building software facilitates the transfer of this information from one database format to another.
+Revit Building enables designers to export information held by the model into various formats depending on the information they want to convey.
 The lowest common denominator of this database is a raw data dump.
-The numbers, quantities, and areas associated with the model can be exported to an ODBC-compliant database.
-Other software packages can then use this database to generate material and quantity takeoffs.
+The numbers, quantities, and areas associated with the model can be exported using the export to ODBC-compliant database.
+Other software packages can then use this database to generate material and quantity take-offs.

-IFC: If the information about the building model is 3D and spatial, you can use IFC (Industry Foundation Class) export to move the geometric information into other software packages.
-As more companies take advantage of the Revit Architecture API (application programming interface), more programs are being written to take advantage of both raw and geometric data.
+IFC: If the information about the building model is 3D and spatial, designers can use IFC (Industry Foundation Class) export to move the geometric information into other software packages.
+As more companies take advantage of Revit Building software's API (application programming interface), more programs are being written to take advantage of both raw data and geometric data.

-Export to gbXML (Green Building eXtensible Markup Language) is an example of exporting to a third-party application that uses this information to provide whole building energy analysis of projects.
+Export to gbXML (green building extensible markup language) is an example of an export to a third-party application that uses this information to provide whole building energy analysis of projects.

-Revit Architecture: Worksets
+Autodesk Revit Building: Worksets

 Worksets use a fundamental advantage of database-driven design technologies.
 By drawing strict interdependency boundaries around components, it is possible to carve a project into pieces that can develop independently while preserving a single consistent model.
-The boon that this represents to teams working on large projects cannot be underestimated
+The boon that this represents to teams working on large projects cannot be underestimated.